amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 ![Successes in CodeBuild](images/1-cb-success.png)

 What CodeBuild has done is follow the steps in your buildspec.
-If you now look at your EnvironmentName-iridium ECR Repository, you should see a new image.
+If you refresh your iridium ECR Repository, you should see a new image that was built, tagged and pushed by CodeBuild.

 ![New ECR Image w/ Commit ID as Tag](images/1-ecr-new-image.png)